Johnny O'Keefe: Car accident

-In the early hours of 27 June 1960, O'Keefe, Johnny Greenan and Greenan's wife Janice were driving back to Sydney from the Queensland Gold Coast.
+In the early hours of 27 June 1960, O'Keefe, Greenan and Greenan's wife Janice were driving back to Sydney from the Gold Coast.
 About 20 kilometres north of Kempsey, the Plymouth ploughed into a gravel truck.
 While the front of the large car bore the brunt of the very severe impact, all three were seriously injured.
-O'Keefe's face was smashed and Johnny Greenan was thrown out of the car, landing six metres away on the highway, causing a fractured vertebra and loss of front teeth; Janice Greenan suffered a severe concussion.
-O'Keefe suffered multiple lacerations, a concussion and fractures to his head and face; he lost four teeth, and his hands were also badly lacerated.
+O'Keefe's face was smashed and Greenan was thrown out of the car, landing six metres away on the Pacific Highway, causing a fractured vertebra and loss of front teeth.
+Janice Greenan suffered a severe concussion.
+O'Keefe suffered multiple lacerations, a concussion and fractures to his head and face.
+He lost four teeth, and his hands were badly lacerated.

-O'Keefe was air-lifted back to Sydney for treatment,
+O'Keefe was air-lifted back to Sydney for treatment and survived.
+Many believe he never fully recovered from the accident and that it was the catalyst for his subsequent mental health problems.

 Continuing career

 He continued recording and scored another No. 1 hit in August 1960 with "Don't You Know"/"Come on And Take My Hand", and the next single, "Ready For You"/"Save The Last Dance For Me", reached No. 4 in November.
-However many believe he never fully recovered from the accident and that it was the catalyst for his subsequent mental health problems.
+In January 1961, O'Keefe attempted another tour of the United States, but it was also unsuccessful.